Businesses and employers play an important role in preventing and slowing the spread of COVID-19 within the workplace.

 - Practice physical distancing by avoiding large gatherings and maintaining distance (at least 6 feet) from others when possible.

-COVID-19 vaccines are finally here.
 There is a lot of information about the vaccines, and it is hard to know what is true and what is false.
 View CCDPH infographic that busts common myths.
-To learn more about the vaccines, view COVID-19 Information for Workers and check out two videos — Understanding the COVID-19 Vaccine and Learning about the Johnson & Johnson Vaccine — featuring Dr. Claudia Fegan, Chief Medical Officer of Cook County Health.
+To learn more about the vaccines, view COVID-19 Information for Workers and check out this video — Understanding the COVID-19 Vaccine— featuring Dr. Claudia Fegan, Chief Medical Officer of Cook County Health.

 Interested in getting the vaccine?